-Sandy Lish is principal and co-founder of The Castle Group, a 24-year-old-women-owned PR and event management firm based in Boston, with offices in Atlanta and Maui.
+Sandy Lish is principal and co-founder of The Castle Group, a 26-year-old-women-owned PR and event management firm based in Boston, with offices in Atlanta and Maui.
 Sandy works with education, healthcare, legal, professional services, corporate, startup and nonprofit clients on strategic communications initiatives around visibility, launches, branding and thought leadership.
 She’s also a nationally recognized expert on crisis communications.

 Castle and Sandy have won many awards, including a bronze Stevie award for International PR Firm of the Year, Corporate-Nonprofit partner and Best Place to Work from the Boston Business Journal and PR Daily’s 2017 Nonprofit PR Award honoree.
 Recognizing excellence in women in business throughout the Commonwealth, Sandy received the prestigious Greater Boston Chamber of Commerce’s Pinnacle Award for her commitment to her community and entrepreneurship.
-Sandy has recently been recognized with three national and regional awards and honors: Enterprising Women’s 2017 Women of the Year award; Women’s Enterprise Top Female CEOs of 2017; and the Tomorrow’s Women Today 2017 Woman of the Year award.
+Sandy has also been recognized with three national and regional awards and honors: Enterprising Women’s 2018 Women of the Year award; Women’s Enterprise Top Female CEOs of 2017; and the Tomorrow’s Women Today 2017 Woman of the Year award.

 Sandy’s community engagement includes serving on the boards of the Massachusetts Bay Community College Board of Trustees, Center for Women and Enterprise, Massachusetts March of Dimes and its national Volunteer Leadership Council, Massachusetts Women’s Forum, Greater Boston Chamber of Commerce, Boston College Chief Executives Club of Boston, and the WGBH Corporate Executive Council.
 She also recently served on the executive committee of the Public Relations Global Network, an association of 50 public relations firms to which Castle belongs.